diljale/lane_finding_basic/writeup.md

 ![alt text][image5]

-In order to draw a single line on the left and right lanes, I modified draw_lines() function as follows.
+Step 6] In order to draw a single line on the left and right lanes, I modified draw_lines() function as follows.

 1] Filtering: I take line segment with longest length and call it as "best guess" for real lane boundary.
 I then filter out line segments whose slopes are too far apart from this "best guess" line segment